rhinestonewtf/.github/profile/README.md

 - A developer platform
 - A wallet SDK

-Lean more by taking a look at our [docs](https://docs.rhinestone.wtf).
+Learn more by taking a look at our [docs](https://docs.rhinestone.wtf).

 ## Building Modules